mbeveridge/Kurt_Bayesian-Statistics/README.md

 ---

 ### 13. Tools of Parameter Estimation: The PDF, CDF, and Quantile Function

+#### Exercises

+**Q1.** *Using the code example for plotting the PDF on P.127, plot the CDF and quantile functions*

+A1. ****

+**Q2.** *Returning to the task of measuring snowfall from Chapter 10, say you have the following measurements (in inches) of snowfall: 7.8, 9.4, 10.0, 7.9, 9.4, 7.0, 7.0, 7.1, 8.9, 7.4.
+What is your 99.9 percent confidence interval for the true value of snowfall?*

+A2. ****

+**Q3.** *A child has visited 30 houses and sold 10 candy bars.
+She will visit 40 more houses today.
+What is the 95 percent confidence interval for how many candy bars she will sell the rest of the day?*

+A3. ****

+---

 ### 14. Parameter Estimation with Prior Probabilities